JIMS-Innovations/Angel-FCS/README.md

 ## 📜 License

-This project is licensed under the EULA License.
+This project is licensed under the MIT License.

 ---